MyraReeves/UW_Programming-in-Python__Part1/CSV_File_Retrieval/README.md

 ## Objectives

-In this assignment you will learn how to store data, and also retrieve data.
+In this assignment you will learn how to store data and also retrieve data from CSV files.

 ## Basics